diogro/expressionVariance-manuscript/main.md

 Any one of these changes in expression variance patterns could have physiological consequences and exploring these differences should be a major part of linking gene expression to cell phenotypes and function (see Hagai et al. [-@Hagai2018-fu] for example).
 Genes are also expected to differ in their capacity to maintain an optimal level of gene expression variance [@Macneil2011-ax].
 Variation in robustness is linked to gene regulatory networks and epigenetic gene expression regulation [@Payne2015-wn; @Chalancon2012-ul] and, therefore, should differ across high- and low-variance genes.
-Our results suggest that the mechanisms responsible for maintaining optimal levels of variation in high- and low-variance could differ, and that this variability is the result of different patterns of selection.
+Our results suggest that the mechanisms responsible for maintaining optimal levels of variation in high- and low-variance could differ and that this variability is the result of different patterns of selection.

 \footnotesize